Chapter 9: Domestic Emergency Response

 - The CCO should be careful when negotiating time extensions.
 Lost productivity, staging of work, and availability of subcontractors all must be considered.
 If behind schedule at the time of the disaster, the contractor might try to pad the estimate to catch up with other work commitments.
 CCOs must remember that time is money.

 - The CCO can expect several new construction requirements after a natural disaster.
 Most short-term emergency efforts involve repairing existing facilities.
 Initially, local senior leadership may push hard for issuing letter contracts to local contractors.
-Although in some cases this option might be unavoidable, the use of alternate emergency procedures is preferable for installation construction recovery.
-The CCOs will use letter contracts or cost-reimbursement contracts only as a last resort.
-The CCO should coordinate with the relevant HCA.
+This is not always the best route and can create more work and expend more dollars in the long run.
+In some cases, this option might be unavoidable, but the use of alternate emergency procedures is preferable for installation construction recovery.
+CCOs should use letter contracts or cost-reimbursement contracts only as a last resort.
+The CCO should always coordinate such procedures with the relevant HCA.

-- Another alternative to mitigate the increased demand for contracting support is preestablished indefinite delivery, indefinite quantity or requirements-type contracts (e.g., job order contracts or simplified acquisition for installation engineering requirements contracts).
-These contracts are ideal for small limited-design, repair, and high-priority projects.
+- Another alternative to mitigate the increased demand for contracting support is pre-established indefinite delivery/indefinite quantity (IDIQ) or requirements-type contracts (such as job order contracts or simplified acquisition for installation engineering requirements contracts).
+These contracts are ideal for small, limited-design, repair, and high-priority projects.
 The CCO can expand the role of these contracts by using them to repair minor damage to housing units.
-CCOs must be careful not to use these contracts as a cure-all for installation emergency construction needs.
-The contractors might not be able to keep up with the work demands.
+CCOs should avoid using these contracts as a cure-all for installation emergency construction needs, as the contractors might not be able to keep up with the work demands.

 The following references were not mentioned in this chapter but offer additional information related to domestic emergency response:

 - DoDI 3020.52, DoD Installation Chemical, Biological, Radiological, Nuclear, and High-Yield Explosive (CBRNE) Preparedness Standards